 Shore Up Concrete Problems

-Demilec, a company located in Texas, has invented a type of insulation foam that can help all of the cracks and uneven pavement problems.
+Spray foam really is a magical tool for household insulation, but it’s also useful outdoors to help fix concrete and pavement.
+Demilec, a company located in Texas, has invented a type of insulation foam that can help correct cracks and uneven pavement problems.
 Geolift can help to lift existing concrete surfaces and fix those problem areas around your house with much less labor.
 Geolift works for driveways, sidewalks, patios, garage floors, even pool decks.
 And yes, it is a foam, just like your beloved spray foam!